danehkar/ashkbiz-danehkar.netlify.app/content/publication/2018-ap-j-853-166-k/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2022-07-06T04:07:04.691858Z'
+publishDate: '2023-04-14T01:38:53.202270Z'
 publication_types:
 - '2'
 abstract: We observed the quasar PG 1211+143 using the Cosmic Origins Spectrograph on the Hubble Space Telescope in 2015 April as part of a joint campaign with the Chandra X-ray Observatory and the Jansky Very Large Array.
-Our ultraviolet spectra cover the wavelength range 912-2100 ̊A. We find a broad absorption feature (~ 1080 km s$^-1$) at an observed wavelength of 1240 Å. Interpreting this as H I Lyensuremathα, in the rest frame of PG 1211+143 (z = 0.0809), this corresponds to an outflow velocity of -16,980 km s$^-1$ (outflow redshift z$_out$~ -0.0551), matching the moderate ionization X-ray absorption system detected in our Chandra observation and reported previously by Pounds et al. With a minimum H I column density of log N$_H$I$gt$ 14.5, and no absorption in other UV resonance lines, this Lyensuremathα absorber is consistent with arising in the same ultrafast outflow as the X-ray absorbing gas.
+Our ultraviolet spectra cover the wavelength range 912-2100 ̊A. We find a broad absorption feature (ensuremath∼ 1080 km s$^-1$) at an observed wavelength of 1240 Å. Interpreting this as H I Lyensuremathα, in the rest frame of PG 1211+143 (z = 0.0809), this corresponds to an outflow velocity of -16,980 km s$^-1$ (outflow redshift z$_out$ensuremath∼ -0.0551), matching the moderate ionization X-ray absorption system detected in our Chandra observation and reported previously by Pounds et al. With a minimum H I column density of log N$_H$I> 14.5, and no absorption in other UV resonance lines, this Lyensuremathα absorber is consistent with arising in the same ultrafast outflow as the X-ray absorbing gas.
 The Lyensuremathα feature is weak or absent in archival ultraviolet spectra of PG 1211+143, strongly suggesting that this absorption is transient, and intrinsic to PG 1211+143.
 Such a simultaneous detection in two independent wavebands for the